oddityseeker/anonimusquestions/README.md

 # anonimusquestions

 bot for sending anonymous messages
-\nfeatures:
+## features:
-\n*using tags like $ your word to write to channels
+* using tags like $ your word to write to channels
-\n*resending all messages to the administrator
+* resending all messages to the administrator
-\n*logging all events and messages
+* logging all events and messages